 became a memorial to the celebrated author of War and Peace and

-Anna Karenina, and contains a museum with his personal effects and
+Anna Karenina, and contains a museum with his personal effects,

-library of nearly 22,000 volumes.
-Nearly a century later, the
+including an extensive library of nearly 22,000 volumes.
+Nearly a

 Tolstoy spent 60 years living at Yasnaya Polyana with his family, and each of his 13 children were born there (although four died young).
 He founded a working farm and children's school on the estate, and is buried in an area called the Forest of the Old Order (so called because it was forbidden to cut down trees there).